gz97/books-read/An-introduction-to-banking.md

 - Why use the yield curve?
   - the yield curve tells us where the bond market is trading now.
   - it implies the level of trading in the future
-  - a good indiator of the future level of the market
+  - a good indicator of the future level of the market
 -  Main uses:
    - *setting the yield for all debt market instruments* - the yield curve fixes the price of money over the maturity structure
       - the yields of government bonds from the shortest maturity instrument to the longest set the benchmark for yields for all other debt instruments in the market
       - e.g. if the government 5-year bond is trading at 5%, all other 5-year bonds will be issued with a yield over 5%.
 The amount above the 5% is called the spread.
-      - the issuers of bonds, use the yield curve, to price bonds and other debt instruments
+      - the issuers of bonds use the yield curve to price bonds and other debt instruments
     - *acting as an indicator of future yield levels*
       - bond market participants use it to determine implications regarding the direction of market interest rates (**most important function**)
       - corporate financiers analyse the curve as part of their project appraisals